zac7777/Entropy/Entropy/Core Concepts/Combat.md

 - Utilities: this includes any other kind of move such as walking or equipping a weapon, these often require no rolls or calculations, and are necessary to a rounded action list

+When damage is dealt by a move, it will have a type defined in [[Damage Types]], each character may have unique ways they react to each form of damage.

+Some Nerfs have defined names and effects in [[Status Effects]], this means that effect is given and interacted with often enough to get a name.
 ## Awareness

 Many types of fighters try to avoid the gaze of their opponents during combat, "Awareness" describes this phenomena in Entropy combat, if a creature has awareness of another they know where they are, otherwise they cannot target them and must target a location in hopes that it will hit the creature anyway.
 Awareness is gained when a creature can see another or hears them speak, then awareness is lost when they can no longer see them or by certain moves.